Flip-screen Computer Games

 King's Quest 5 IBM PC 1990 Sierra On-Line

 Sierra On-Line released King's Quest V: Absence Makes the Heart Go Yonder! for IBM PC MS-DOS in November of 1990.
 King's Quest 5 was the first Sierra On-Line adventure game to employ Sierra On-Line's icon-driven interface (as opposed to the menu-driven and text-input interface of King's Quest 4).
 King's Quest 5 was also the first Sierra On-Line adventure game to feature VGA graphics (as opposed to the EGA graphics of King's Quest 4).
-In King's Quest 5 right-clicking cycles the mouse-cursor through different commands such as walk to, talk to, look at an interact with object.
+In King's Quest 5 right-clicking cycles the mouse-cursor through different commands such as walk to, talk to, look at and interact with object.

 King's Quest 5 was designed by Roberta Williams, programmed by Chris Iden and drawn by Andy Hoyos.